This adorable Halloween wreath is simple to make with just a few supplies.

 I recently wrote about how I wasn’t so sure I wanted to go all out decorating for Halloween this year.
-I’m still not sure I want to, but Sophia took care of that for me!
-I was going to be totally fine having this adorable witch wreath I made in September take care of the entire Halloween decor for me!
+I’m still not sure I want to, but my cute little 4th gradervtook care of that for me!
+I was going to be totally fine having this adorable witch wreath I made in September take care of the entire Halloween decor!
 It has the place of honor on my front door and I love seeing it every day when I come home.

 Making tulle Halloween wreaths are one of my favorite ways to add new October decor around my house because they are easy to make and pretty inexpensive.
-(See other tulle Halloween wreaths I have made: Happy Halloween Tulle Wreath and Black Tulle Halloween Wreath.)
 This “witchy” tulle Halloween wreath only took me a couple episodes of my favorite show to make and was a fun way to keep my hands busy while I watched.

 Step 1: Cut the tulle into strips.

 I like to do this by using a piece of cardboard.
 You’ll want to cut your cardboard to be double the length you want your tulle to be, measuring from the inside of the wreath form.
 For this wreath, I used a 20″ piece of cardboard.

 Wrap the tulle around the cardboard, and then cut both ends of the loop.
 This is the absolute easiest way to get uniform strips quickly.
 You can measure and cut them one by one, but that will add hours to your project.